Riemann-Theta Boltzmann Machine: Introduction

 We can view $E(h_i|v)$ as the $i$th activation function of a layer of $N_{h}$ units in a feedforward neural network.
 These layers can be arbitrarily stacked and combined with ordinary neural network layers.
 For these layers the network will learn not only the weights and biases of the linear input map, but also the parameter matrix $Q$ (for instance via gradient descent).
-That is, the form of the non-linearity most suitable for each node is learned from the data in addition to the linear maps.
-Thus, a single unit has a greater modeling capacity than a fixed standard neural network non-linear unit.
-Of course, in practice the explicit computation of the Riemann-Theta functions at each optimization step comes with a non-negligible overhead compared to usual non-linearities.
-However, we present in this work indications that smaller networks suffice to reach the same modelling capacity of larger standard neural networks, thereby raising the hope that the overhead can be compensated.
-In particular, if an efficient implementation of the Riemann-Theta function is used.
+That is, the form of the non-linearity most suitable for each node is learned from the data, in addition to the linear maps.
+Thus, such a unit is expected to possess a greater modeling capacity than a fixed standard neural network non-linear unit.
+An additional benefit of this novel unit is its robustness against normalization of inputs due to its intrinsic periodicity, \cf, figure \ref{EhvPlots}.

+Unfortunately, the explicit computation of the Riemann-Theta functions at each optimization step comes with a large overhead compared to usual non-linearities, \cf, section \ref{RTBMtheory}.
+Therefore an efficient implementation of the Riemann-Theta function is desirable.
 This work uses the explicit implementation in \cite{CK2017}, with \cite{R2017} as the math backend (which is based on an optimized implementation of \cite{DHBHS2003,SD2016}).
+At least for toy examples we find indications that smaller network sizes than for standard neural networks are sufficient, thereby raising the hope that the computational overhead stays managable.

 This work is mainly about the theoretical foundations of the Riemann-Theta Boltzmann machine and the derived feedforward neural network.
 Though we give a couple of illustrative and explicit examples, we postpone a detailed study of applications to another time.
 It is astonishing that the mathematically complicated density \req{PvDef} can be trained successfully.

-In order to make the RTBM more practically useful, it would be desirable to better understand good parameter initializations, as currently the initialization requires some example-dependent adjusting.
+For practical applications it would be desirable to better understand good parameter initializations.
+In this work we simply initialize via uniformly sampling the parameters from some fixed range.
 Introducing regularization, for example via Dropout \cite{SHKSS2014} would also be useful.
-On the implementation side it would be desirable to implement the Riemann-Theta function more efficiently, perhaps using a GPU \cite{W2013}, such that large scale applications can be tackled.
-Also, we would need more control over certain numerical pathologies.
+On the implementation side it would be very desirable to implement the Riemann-Theta function more efficiently, perhaps using a GPU \cite{W2013}.

 The outline is as follows.
 In section \ref{RTBMtheory} we will derive the Riemann-Theta Boltzmann machine in detail, laying the foundation for the following sections.
 The RTBM can be explicitly used to learn probability densities, as we will show in section \ref{RTBMmodelSec}.
 We introduce feedforward networks of expectation units in section \ref{TNNsection} and apply them to some simple toy examples.
 In section \ref{RTBMclassSec} we show how RTBMs can be used as feature detectors.
 The appendix collects some additional material: A derivation of the probability density of the continuous Boltzmann machine in appendix \ref{CBM}, the gradients needed for gradient descent in appendix \ref{gradientSection}, and the first two moments of $P(v)$ in appendix \ref{MomentsSec}.